ettienekorayyi/portfolio_v2/README.md

 # Stephen Melben Corral v2
 This is my website portfolio developed to showcase my skills and experience as well as my passion in software development.
-This portfolio is created using React Hooks for the front end.
+This portfolio is created using React Hooks for the front end, .NET CORE Web API and XUnit.

 # Technologies Used
 - React
 - Bash
 - C#/.NET Core
+- XUnit/Moq

 # Deployment To Github Pages
 - To deploy the portfolio in github pages, you need to do the following: